teckWing/sofa-scrape/README.md

 # A sofascore.com scraper.

 With this scraper yuo can extract stats regarding teams and player on the official Sofascore website.
-Aligned with its current html structure.
+Aligned with its current structure.

+## Features
+These are the features at the current stage:

+✅ Get performances stats about all the players in a match
+✅ Easy to use
+❌ Only scraping data from past seasons

 ## Usage
 ``` sh